HIPERFIT/hiperfit.github.com/_posts/2011-06-29-diku-talk-and-summer-seminar.md

   parallelism, by Fritz Henglein (about APL and SETL) and Andrzej Filinski (about NESL).

-Time and location for all seminars is 3:00pm in Mødelokale A+B, DIKU.
+Time and location for all seminars is 3:00pm in MÃ¸delokale A+B, DIKU.
 As usual, you can find these events in the HIPERFIT calendar.

 And finally: The application deadline for some open positions within